shinji-san/SecretSharingDotNet/README.md

 ## Install SecretSharingDotNet package

-1. Open a console and switch to the directory containing your project file.
+1. Open a console and switch to the directory, containing your project file.

 2. Use the following command to install version 0.4.2 of the SecretSharingDotNet package: